1971 Australian Manufacturers' Championship

 The 1971 Australian Manufacturers' Championship was a CAMS sanctioned Australian motor racing title open to Group E Series Production Touring Cars.
-The championship, which was the inaugural Australian Manufacturers' Championship, was won by General Motors-Holden's.
+The championship, which was the inaugural Australian Manufacturers' Championship, was won by Holden.

 Calendar

 The championship was contested over a five heat series, with each heat being a single race staged over a minimum duration of three hours.

 Class Structure

 Cars competed in five classes based on a Capacity / Price index in which the engine capacity in litres was multiplied by the retail price to determine the CP units for each model.